 Will approaches translation from an applied perspective, thinking about how languages meet in real-world situations.
 His future research plans include an eye-tracking study of cognitive responses to bilingual street signs, French (or 'French'?) texts on t-shirts sold in the UK and South Africa, and a transnational study of national/minority language contact and conflict in major European cities.
 Will teaches undergraduate modules in theoretical and applied linguistics and translation, and MA modules in societal multilingualism and audiovisual translation.

 Mila Milani is Assistant Professor in Italian, Translation and Transcultural Studies.
 Her research specialism is sociology of translation intertwined with cultural history, particularly Italian post-WWII History of Publishing and Intellectual History.
 To date, her research has explored the relationship between translation and publishing institutions in post-WWII Italy (1951-1977), and the national and transnational dimensions of the processes of identity formation of Italian intellectual networks in the post-war period.
 Her future research will explore the cultural and political dynamics informing literary translation practices in post-WWII Italy (1946-1972).

 Outside academia, Mila has also worked as a proofreader and translation copy editor for publishing houses in Paris and Bologna, and as a translator trainee at the Centre for Translation of the European Parliament (Luxembourg).

 Chantal Wright is Associate Professor and a literary translator.
-She was the recipient of the inaugural Cliff Becker Book Prize for Translation, has twice been shortlisted for the Marsh Award for Children’s Literature in Translation and is on the 2016 International Board on Books for Young People (IBBY) UK Honour List.
+She was the recipient of the inaugural Cliff Becker Book Prize for Translation, has twice been shortlisted for the Marsh Award for Children’s Literature in Translation and was on the 2016 International Board on Books for Young People (IBBY) UK Honour List.
 She is the author of Literary Translation (Routledge, 2016) and the English translator of Antoine Berman's The Age of Translation (Routledge, 2018).
 Chantal also co-ordinates the Warwick Prize for Women in Translation, and convenes the MA in Literary Translation Studies.